 We looked at her with wide eyes.

 "Sorry" she apologized, "I threw it on instinct."

-“We know you well enough to tell when our life is in danger” said Stellan rubbing his chest where his heart is at out of relief.
+"We know you well enough to tell when our life is in danger" said Stellan rubbing his chest where his heart was at out of relief.